droidlabs/motion-prime/README.md

 ## Documentation

 We are using Docco (http://jashkenas.github.io/docco/) to generate documentation.

-To update documentations, please install the tool and run
+Please install the tool and run this to update documentation:

 ```
 $ cd doc && docco code/*.rb